Don-Burns/nvim_astro_config/README.md

-For some "non-standard" symbols a Nerd Font is required. e.g. [CaskaydiaCove](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/CascadiaCode.zip) Ligatures may need to be disbled depending on the terminal being used. e.g. for windows terminal in the settings.json:
+For some "non-standard" symbols a Nerd Font is required. e.g. [CaskaydiaCove](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/CascadiaCode.zip) Ligatures may need to be disabled depending on the terminal being used. e.g. for windows terminal in the settings.json:

 ```JSON
     ...
     "profiles": {